lenesk/sokolova.dk/about-a-self-study-video-course-forberedelse-til-about-skriftlig-fremstilling-i-prøve-dansk-3.md

 You can buy access to the course Online Video course on 'Forberedelse til Skriftlig fremstilling i Prøve i Dansk 3' here
 <a class="btn" href="https://elenasokolova.podia.com/online-forberedelse-til-skriftlig-fremstilling-i-prove-i-dansk-3/buy"> Access for 920 DKK </a>

-You are welcome to direcet any questions/suggestions/issues related to the course at elena@sokolova.dk
+You are welcome to direct any questions/suggestions/issues related to the course at elena@sokolova.dk.